 Limited Waiver Option

 The DPT program faculty, under special circumstances, may allow a waiver of up to 6 credits based on prior knowledge.
-A course waiver form inclusive of prior knowledge supporting documentation must be submitted to the Chair of the DPT Admissions, Progression and Retention (APR) Committee and Program Director (PD) at least 2 weeks prior to the semester where the potentially waived course is offered.
-The DPT APR Committee will review all requests for recommendation to the PD.
+A course waiver form inclusive of prior knowledge supporting documentation must be submitted to the Chair of the DPT Curriculum Committee and Program Director (PD) at least 2 weeks prior to the semester where the potentially waived course is offered.
+The DPT Curriculum Committee will review all requests for recommendation to the PD.
 Students will receive notification of decision in writing and the Graduate College will be notified when a waiver has been approved..
 The student assumes responsibility for all content of any approved course waiver.

-The examination takes the form of a small group research project or a systematic review that culminates in a written paper and an oral dissemination/defense.
-The written paper and presentations may take multiple formats and must be satisfactorily completed by the end of the 2nd year of the program and prior to beginning PT 371 Clinical Internship 2.
-Should students not pass the comprehensive examination, they will have one additional opportunity to remediate and provide evidence of achievement of the learning outcomes of the comprehensive examination prior to being able to progress to their clinical rotations.
+The examination takes the form of an individual student written portfolio.
+Should students not pass the comprehensive examination, they will have 1 additional opportunity to remediate and provide evidence of achievement of the learning outcomes of the comprehensive examination prior to being able to graduate from the program.

 Requirements for Advancement to Candidacy for the Degree of Doctor of Physical Therapy

-Successful completion of all graded graduate credits with a 3.00 GPA or better and the comprehensive examination.
+Successful completion of all graded graduate credits with a 3.00 GPA or better, received no more than 2 passing course grades below a B, and passed the comprehensive examination.